logzilla/extras/winagent/README.md

 A list of all event logs on the local system is displayed.
 Messages in the event logs that are checked will be sent to the server.

-### Poll Interval

-This is the number of seconds between each time the event logs are read to check for new messages to send.

 ### Look up Account IDs